 Necessity is the mother of invention.
 Serving customers with employees in virtually every country meant we needed presence everywhere to minimize latency.
 We invested in world-class sites that route most of the Internet traffic worldwide.
 We leveraged Tier 1 ISPs and regional carriers that best served customers in each geography.
 This resulted in a very good user experience for our customers and solid margins for the business as our compute and networking costs became substantially lower at scale compared to what it would have been if we went with third-party infrastructure.
 We made the smart decision early on to invest in Internet Exchange connectivity and peering with both network and cloud service providers like Microsoft, Google, and Akamai.
 Not only do our customers get their full security stack in every Zscaler data center, but many of the popular destinations they go to are also just a hop or two away from Zscaler as a result of low-latency peered connections.

-Gartner has recently coined the term Secure Access Service Edge (SASE) for this security architecture and clearly established that the future of network security is in the cloud.
+Gartner has recently coined the term secure access service edge (SASE) for this security architecture.
 One of the fundamental tenets of SASE is to have compute capabilities located at the edge.
 It makes sense in a mobile and cloud-first world.
 Users want the shortest path to their content, without backhauling through security choke points in a few locations.
 Zscaler has been a SASE service from the very beginning.
 All 150 Zscaler data centers are 100% compute sites with bare-metal performance including SSL inspection.
-Legacy vendors trying to virtualize their security appliances and running them in third party cloud infrastructure cannot match the performance or the economies of scale of the Zscaler platform.
+Legacy vendors trying to virtualize their security appliances and running them in third-party cloud infrastructure cannot match the performance or the economies of scale of the Zscaler platform.

 Today marks a special milestone in our journey.
 A journey that would have been impossible without our customers who trust us and a dedicated and passionate Zscaler team innovating and providing service to them.
 As I take a moment to reflect, I am reminded of a quote from Theodore Roosevelt that has always inspired me: “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”